axbg/talks/sibiu-web-meetup/presentation/slides.md

 Before creating an offer, the peer instance should be instructed how to handle upcoming connections

-The order in which these configurations are written is not important, as they will be used only after the offer is sent
+The order in which these configurations are written is not important, as they will be triggered after the offer is sent

-First thing could be to bind the captured user media stream to the peer instance
+First thing could be to bind the captured user media stream to the peer instance:
 ```js {none|all}
 capturedUserMedia.getTracks().forEach(track => {
   // the type of each added track can be determined by the 'kind' property (e.g: video, audio)